Rajib-Mardi/Setup-continuous-deployment-to-AWS-EC2/README.md

 ####  - Deploy WebApp Container via Jenkins Pipeline on EC2 Instance:

-*  Set up an AWS EC2 instance for deployment.
+* Create and configure an EC2 Instance on AWS
+* Install Docker on remote EC2 Instance

+*
 * Install the  Docker on the EC2 instance to containerize the  applications.
 * Installed SSH agent plugin on Jenkins